-*Diamond Creek road is a dirt road along side Diamond Creek Wash and is the only road to the bottom of the Grand Canyon.
-Although rare, it is possible in the case of severe flooding in Diamond Creek, that the road can become impassable.
-If this were to happen on the day of your take-out, we may have to continue down the river to Pearce Ferry Road at river mile 279, in which case, return time to Flagstaff could be late in the evening (or in extremely unusual cases, the following morning).
+*Diamond Creek, a dirt road alongside Diamond Creek Wash, is the only road to the bottom of Grand Canyon, and could become impassible due to severe flooding.
+Although this is rare, it is possible that trips may need to continue to Pearce Ferry Road at river mile 279, and could cause our expeditions to return to Flagstaff very late in the evening or possibly the next morning.

 If you are healthy and fit, I also definitely recommend the all-paddle trip.
 It attracts an adventurous crowd as a whole and I think it allowed us to take some longer hikes and explore a little more.
 You also seriously bond with the other people on the trip as you work together to go through some seriously big water.